nuxt/docs/en/faq/deployment-aws-s3-cloudfront.md

 ```

 First, we'll generate the site with `nuxt generate`.
-Then, we'll use [Gulp](https://gulpjs.com/) to publish the files to a S3 bucket and invalidate a CouldFront CDN.
+Then, we'll use [Gulp](https://gulpjs.com/) to publish the files to a S3 bucket and invalidate a CloudFront CDN.

   - [gulp](https://www.npmjs.com/package/gulp)
   - [gulp-awspublish](https://www.npmjs.com/package/gulp-awspublish)